Hiperultimate/groupy/apps/groupy/README.md

 6. Commit your changes with clear and concise messages.
 7. Push your changes to your forked repository.
 8. Create a pull request detailing your changes and their purpose.

+# Getting Started

+To run Groupy locally, follow these steps:

+1. Clone the repository.
+2. Install the required dependencies using `npm install`.
+3. Rename the `env.example` file to `.env`.
+4. Add the following keys and replace the values with your own:

+   - Replace `YOUR_NEXTAUTH_URL` with the URL of your Next.js application where NextAuth should handle authentication.
+   - Replace `YOUR_NEXTAUTH_SECRET` with a random secret key for NextAuth.
+You can generate one using a tool like `openssl rand -hex 32`.
+   - Replace `YOUR_SUPABASE_PROJECT_URL` with the URL of your Supabase project.
+   - Replace `YOUR_SUPABASE_PROJECT_ANON_KEY` with the anonymous key for your Supabase project.

+5. Run database migrations using `npx prisma migrate dev`.
+6. Run the development server using `npm run dev`.

 ## License